 - Does this product photo animate well?

-- Can this image become a Reel or TikTok-style clip?
+- Can this image become a Reel, TikTok or Short?

-- Does the prompt create the kind of motion I expected?
+- Does the prompt create the motion I expected?

-That is the right way to think about free tools.
-They are useful for testing.
-They are not always enough for repeatable business output.
+That is the best way to treat free tools.
+They are useful for early testing.
+They are not always enough when the video has to support real marketing, ecommerce, client work or paid campaigns.

 What free AI image to video tools usually allow

-Free AI image to video generators are usually designed to let users experience the tool quickly.
-The exact details vary by platform, but most free options give you a limited version of the full workflow.
+Free AI image to video generators are usually designed to let users try the tool quickly.
+The exact limits vary by platform, but most free options give you a restricted version of the full product.

 |---|---|---|